Violating the KCBS inequality with a toy mechanism

 \section{Classicality and classical realism}

-An important feature of the theory-independent definition of noncontextuality presented in section \ref{sec: Preliminaries} is that a behavior $p$ in $\mathcal{S} \equiv (\mathcal{A},\mathcal{C},O)$ is noncontextual if and only if a classical realization (definition \ref{def: Classical behavior}) exists for $p$, i.e., $p$ is noncontextual iff it is possible to represent all measurements of $\mathcal{S}$ as random variables in a probability space $(\Lambda,\Sigma,\mu)$ in such a way that, for any context $C$, $p( \ \cdot \ \vert C)$ is simply the joint probability distribution of all random variables in $C$.
-Clearly, a classical realization is closely related with the description of a physical system in classical mechanics: the measurable space $(\Lambda,\Sigma)$ is like a set of pure states, measurements are functions on this set, just as classical observables are functions in the state space, whereas the preparation procedure determining $p$ is a probability measure $\mu$ on $(\Lambda,\Sigma)$, like any state in classical statistical mechanics.
-If by ``non-classicality'' one means the obstruction to the existence of classical descriptions --- and there are good reasons to do so ---, then contextuality is, by definition, a signature of non-classicality.
-However, inspired by Ref. \cite{WhatThing}, we say that a classical realization is a \textbf{classical realist description}, and we distinguish classical realism from classicality.
+An important feature of the theory-independent definition of noncontextuality presented in section \ref{sec: Preliminaries} is that a behavior $p$ in $\mathcal{S} \equiv (\mathcal{A},\mathcal{C},O)$ is noncontextual (definition \ref{Def: Noncontextual}) if and only if a classical realization (definition \ref{def: Classical behavior}) exists for $p$.
+It means that $p$ is noncontextual if and only if it is possible to represent all measurements of $\mathcal{S}$ as random variables in a probability space $(\Lambda,\Sigma,\mu)$ in such a way that, for any context $C$, $p( \ \cdot \ \vert C)$ is the joint probability distribution of all random variables in $C$.
+Clearly, a classical realization is closely related to the description of a physical system in classical mechanics: the measurable space $(\Lambda,\Sigma)$ is like a state space, measurements are functions on this ``state space'', just as in the classical case, and the preparation procedure determining $p$ is a probability measure $\mu$ on $(\Lambda,\Sigma)$, in analogy to classical mechanics, where states are represented by probability measures on the state space.
+If by ``non-classicality'' one means the obstruction to the existence of classical realizations, then contextuality is, by definition, a signature of non-classicality.
+However, inspired by Ref. \cite{WhatThing}, we say that a classical realization is a \textbf{classical \textit{realist} description}, and we distinguish classical realism from classicality.
 As we mentioned in the introduction, we believe that a signature of \textbf{non-classicality} must tell us when ``nature fails to respect classical physics'' \cite{NatureMazurek}, and, as we will argue throughout the paper, the obstruction to classical realist descriptions does not satisfy, as we see it, this necessary condition for non-classicality.

 For the sake of clarity, let's define ``classical realism'' in a more precise way.